sarabjeetsingh1712/AddressBook/README.md

 Steps to execute the project

-Excute run.sh, to create and deploy the project
+Execute run.sh, to create and deploy the project